The Crypto Glossary

 Diamond Hands / Paper Hands

-Slang from the community: Diamond Hands describes investors who hold their coins even during strong price fluctuations.
+Community slang: Diamond Hands describes investors who hold their coins even during strong price fluctuations.
 Paper Hands describes people who panic and sell at the first sign of a loss.

 Dogecoin (DOGE)